ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

   * - DOB (stored as a string in MM/DD/YYYY format)
   * - Social Security Number
   * - Type of event
-  * - Date of event
+  * - Date of event (stored as a string in MM/DD/YYYY format)

 Currently, we will only track 2 types of events: